sergioisidoro/risco.cc/index.md

 <img src="/img/Flow.svg" align="center" height="400px" width="auto">
 </p>

-Check an [example](/example) of a risk assesment for a better picture of what can result of this process
+Check an [example](/example) of a risk assessment for a better picture of what can result of this process

 # What are our goals

 - Easy reporting and exporting tools
 - Easy to use REST API
-- Integrations with agile tools (trello/Jira)
+- Integrations with agile tools (Trello/Jira)
 - Boilerplate generation of Risk management documents
 - Open repository of industry templates for risk management
   - Finance / Insurance / Banking